-SpatialOS enables Midwinter to expand and deepen the co-opetition experience, with larger teams, more and smarter AI opponents, elements of persistence and progression and a huge map added to the mix by the platform’s ability to offer near-limitless compute.
+SpatialOS enables Midwinter to expand and deepen the gameplay experience, with larger player numbers matched with hundreds of smart AI opponents, elements of persistence and progression, and a huge map added to the mix by the platform’s ability to offer near-limitless compute.
 Complex survival and exploration systems can overlap the game’s existing combat mechanics, creating an even more immersive mix of things to do in a single play session.

 “The world that players will explore is constantly changing around them, based on these complex interactions between the different factions,” Holmes told Wired.
 “It really opens up the possibility space for a ton for emergent gameplay that wouldn’t otherwise be possible.”

-“The Scourge is a twisted form of wildlife.”
-Holmes told Eurogamer.
+“The Scourge is a twisted form of wildlife,” Holmes told Eurogamer.
 “When you’re aware of the presence of the Scourge, it becomes something that strikes fear into the player.
 We want to create this sense of vulnerability, where players need to rely on one another as they’re exploring the world and dealing with these threats.”

 Each faction will fight the others – players can join the battle, but will be heavily outnumbered, encouraging care and strategy.
 Josh Holmes again: “We want to create this sense of openness and exploration, punctuated by moments of intense combat, as opposed to a frenetic, constant, combat-focused experience.
 Do you ambush players?
 As a team you’re always having to keep a watchful eye for opposition teams.”

 Given the scope of Midwinter’s design ambition, SpatialOS is a key technology in the development of the game.
-Thanks to Improbable’s groundbreaking technology, the game world of Scavengers can be far larger and more complex than worlds supported on a single dedicated server.
+Thanks to Improbable’s technology, the game world of Scavengers can be far larger and more complex than worlds supported on a single dedicated server.
 The huge map can be populated by hundreds of free-roaming, highly sophisticated AI enemies, too.

 “We started Midwinter with the goal of creating innovative, shared experiences for millions of players around the world,” said Holmes.
 “When we introduced Warzone in Halo 5, it represented the pinnacle of blended PVE/PVP.
-Now with SpatialOS, we have the ability to to push the boundaries of ‘co-opetition’ gameplay in Scavengers, with teams of players competing as armies of smart AI move intelligently across the map, hunting down players and each other.”
+Now with SpatialOS, we have the ability to push the boundaries of ‘co-opetition’ gameplay in Scavengers, with teams of players competing as armies of smart AI move intelligently across the map, hunting down players and each other.”

 Although Scavengers is session-based, SpatialOS allows elements of persistence to be built into the gameplay to explore new depth and gameplay opportunities in each session.
 For example, both players and AIs could leave distinctive tracks in the snow, which remain until falling snow fills them in.
 “Being able to track the footprints of anyone who’s gone through an area [is] another thing we’re talking about that could be really interesting,” Holmes says.
 “You could say “OK, there’s been a group of players here, and the footprints lead off in this direction.
 Let’s follow these footprints and hunt them down.”

 “It’s something that can benefit the entire development community,” said Holmes, “as people who are interested in pursuing these sort of games, which require this step-up in terms of scale and complexity, will have this framework that will allow them as developers to take advantage of all of the tools that SpatialOS allows.”

 “We’re passionate about making the next generation of online games possible and we’re taking steps to help studios with outstanding teams and exciting visions make games that would have previously been impossible,” said Improbable CEO and co-founder Herman Narula.
 “Often, innovation comes from studios like Midwinter: talented, experienced designers and developers with a track record of delivery at major studios, who want to create something truly groundbreaking.”

-“We chose to partner on Scavengers because we believe that Midwinter will produce a great game and a great demonstration of SpatialOS in action, and also help us to optimize our own tech and tools for this kind of action-packed, session-based gameplay.
+“We chose to partner on Scavengers because we believe that Midwinter will produce a great game and a great demonstration of SpatialOS in action, and also help us to optimise our own tech and tools for this kind of action-packed, session-based gameplay.
 A partnership like this is designed not just to help a great game get made, but to make it easier for other studios to make great games.”